The jib furler started out as a great idea but was plagued

 installation.
 So I repeat, make sure the forestay is the correct

-diameter and length, pre-furler, and make sure it is still the same
+diameter and length before installing the furler, and make sure it is the same

 length after.